a9t/nd-fs-item-catalog/README.md

 ### Database

-Modify the database_setup.py file with the categories you wish your application to have.
+The application uses an SQLite database stored in itemcatalog.db which needs to be initiated with categories.
+You may do this by modifying the prefill.py file with the categories you wish your application to have.
 The provided file contains several categories, items and fake users for testing purposes.
 Once you are done modifying the file, you may populate the database by running the following command:
 ```
-python database_setup.py
+python prefill.py
 ```

-## Deployment
+## Usage

 Run the web application with:
 ```